JeroenSormani/WooCommerce-Advanced-Free-Shipping/readme.txt

 * [Improvement] - Refactored condition code (backend)
 * [Improvement] - Allow asterisk (*) in zipcode to allow 'begins with' type of matching functionality
 * [Improvement] - Allow dollar and percentage signs in the 'coupon' condition to setup the condition based on the amounts instead of solely coupon codes
+* [Improvement] - Add a link to the shipping rates overview page on the plugins page

 = 1.0.9 - 16-06-2016 =